mrcelo/jusbrasil-desafio/README.md

 4. Navigate to `http://localhost:3000/`

 ### Note
-If you are running the server locally, you may need to disable Chrome Web Security on your instance so the localhost client (thorugh ajax) can talk to the web API.
-[Click for more information.](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).
-The live demo does not present this issue.
+If you are running the server locally, you may need to disable Chrome Web Security on your instance so the localhost client (thorugh ajax) can talk to the elastic API.
+[Click for more information.](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) Naturally the live demo does not present this issue.

 ## API
 ###Endpoints